 9. AC Blower Not Working

-Your AC blower pushes the cold air through the ductwork into your house.
-Without a strong push by a blower, the HVAC airflow is considerably reduced.
+Your AC blower pushes cold air through the ductwork into your house.
+Without a strong blower push, HVAC airflow is considerably reduced.

-An excessive amount of dust on the blower blades and the malfunctioning blower motor can reduce the air conditioner airflow.
+An excessive amount of dust on the blower blades and the malfunctioning blower motor can reduce the unit’s airflow.

 To fix this issue, turn off the AC and open your indoor unit to locate the AC blower.
 Gently wipe it to remove any grime.
 Be careful while doing this, and protect your fingers from the blades.
 After that, turn it on and check the airflow.
 If it is still weak, call a professional over for a detailed inspection.